kevin-montrose/DumpDiag/README.md

   -?, -h, --help                               Show help and usage information
 ```

+Note that you can specify multiple `--windbg-connection-string` arguments to split analysis between multiple remote sessions.
+This allows similar scaling to `dotnet-dump`'s `--degree-parallelism` option.

 ## Remarks

 DumpDiag performs routine analysis of a dump of a .NET process using `dotnet-dump`: